UKCloud/documentation/articles/vmware/vmw-sco-snapshot-protection.md

 ## Feedback

-If you find an issue with this article, click **Improve this Doc** to suggest a change.
-If you have an idea for how we could improve any of our services, visit the [Ideas](https://community.ukcloud.com/ideas) section of the [UKCloud Community](https://community.ukcloud.com).
+If you find a problem with this article, click **Improve this Doc** to make the change yourself or raise an [issue](https://github.com/UKCloud/documentation/issues) in GitHub.
+If you have an idea for how we could improve any of our services, send an email to <feedback@ukcloud.com>.